Wimbleball Dam maintenance project

 "We're deeply grateful for the patience of all the people who like to enjoy the dam and the surrounding area and we ask them to bear with us for a bit longer.
-We hope to be off the site by Spring 2014, and in addition, we will be closing the site from Saturday 21 December until Sunday 5 January and so all paths will be open over the Christmas period for everyone to enjoy."
+We hope to be off the site by Spring 2014.
+Please check the website for updates."

 Location of main works